josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

   Retrieves an unsafe `IReadOnlyFixedContext<T>.IDisposable` instance from current read-only reference pointer.

-  **Note:** In .NET 9.0 and later, this method may cause runtime errors when using a generic `ref struct` type.
+  **Note:** In .NET 9.0 and later, invoking this method on an instance whose generic type argument is a `ref struct` will cause a runtime error.
   </details>

 </details>